haytonoei/AdPrivacy-/README.md

 # AdPrivacy-
-interesting tech that is privacy compliant and allow advertisers to still collect &amp; analyze useful data
+interesting tech that is privacy compliant and allow advertisers to still analyze useful data

 problem: apple and government entities are contributing to an evolving privacy landscape.
 How can tech platforms evolve their advertising solutions to still serve advertisers?